 Callaway Gardens, 17800 US Hwy 27, Pine Mountain

 The 2,600-acre nature park and resort founded by Franklin Roosevelt’s friend Cason Callaway is only about twenty minutes away from Warm Springs.
-Many guests visit Callaway to enjoy their many recreational opportunities including golf, fishing, tennis, and biking, as well as their annual events including Fantasy in Lights, Spring Celebration, and the Labor Day Hot Air Balloon Glow.
+Many guests visit Callaway Gardens to enjoy their many recreational opportunities including golf, fishing, tennis, and biking, as well as their annual events including Fantasy in Lights, Spring Celebration, Pumpkin Festival, and the Labor Day Hot Air Balloon Glow.

 The Red Oak Covered Bridge, sometimes called the Imlac Covered Bridge, spans Red Oak Creek in the small community of Imlac, 4 miles north of Woodbury, Georgia and only 12 miles north of Warm Springs.
 It is an old 1840s covered bridge, built by freed slave and noted bridge builder Horace King, and attracts hundreds of visitors every year.
 At 391 feet, including the approaches, this structure is the oldest and longest wood covered bridge still in use in Georgia and may very well be one of the sturdiest.
 Known as the “Kissing Bridge” it was featured in the film “Lawless.”
 GPS coordinates: 33.038403-84.551143.
 Covered Bridge Road, Woodbury, Georgia 30293.